proyetei/CS-4ZP6A-Capstone-Akanda/README.md

 ## CI Workflows - Run System <a id='ssCIWorkflows'></a>

 The CI implemented in github actions consists of 5 workflows (Build, Generate-List Test Cases, Generate-Range Test Cases, Startup-Times, Tests).
-For visual instructions on how to run our project watch the demo video located [here](https://github.com/proyetei/CS-4ZP6A-Capstone-Akanda/blob/main/Deliverables/capstone-demo-v2.mp4) starting from 1:05.
+For visual instructions on how to run our project, watch the demo video located [here](https://github.com/proyetei/CS-4ZP6A-Capstone-Akanda/blob/main/Deliverables/capstone-demo-v2.mp4) starting from 1:05.

 ### Build Workflow <a id='sssBuildWorkflow'></a>
 Allows users to build the CLI and the translator as well as creating and pushing the docker image.